Campobello Island: Infrastructure

+Geodetic trig points were installed in Campobello to delineate the US/Canada border.

+Communities within the rural community include North Road, Otter Cove, Welshpool and Wilsons Beach.

+Bodies of water around Campobello include Friars Bay, Lake Glensevern, Harbour de Lute (Harbour of Otters), Head Harbour, Lubec Channel, Lubec Narrows, Mill Cove Creek, Mill Stream, Quoddy Narrows, and the larger Passamaquoddy Bay.

 Demographics

+As of 1975, the majority of the island's population belonged to one of ten families.
+Islanders were noted to have a unique accent that included broad "a" and slurred "r".

 In the 2021 Census of Population conducted by Statistics Canada, Campobello Island had a population of 949 living in 423 of its 612 total private dwellings, a change of from its 2016 population of 872.
 With a land area of 39.59 km2, it had a population density of in 2021.